As any parent can attest, you don’t know the true meaning of worry until you have children.

 Smart mattress sensors let you know when your baby is asleep

-Parents know how futile it is to go to sleep until your baby is asleep.
-Your child will somehow know when you begin to drift off into dreamland and let out a cry at just that moment.
+Parents know how futile it is to seek sleep while their baby is still awake.
+Your child somehow knows when you’ve begun to drift off into dreamland and lets out a cry at just that moment.
 Smart mattress sensors detect motion and send an alert if no motion is detected after a set amount of time — perfect for knowing when your little one has gone to sleep.

 Smart clothing monitors breathing and oxygen levels